x1ty43/JSFunFall2024/docs/InstallationGuideWindows.md

 Node.js is a JavaScript runtime engine.
 It allows you to run JavaScript programs outside of Chrome, Safari, Edge or another web browser.

-You will need to have the latest LTS version of Node installed as of February 2024 (20.x).
+You will need to have the latest LTS version of Node installed as of September 2024 (20.x).
 If you already have Node.js installed, type `node -v` in Git Bash.
 If you do not have the latest version, you will need to reinstall it again.

 To install or resinstall Node.js, go to https://nodejs.org/en/ and click on the _20.x.x LTS_ version.